AvantiShri/avalon-bot/README.md

 ## Running from Google Colab (recommended for people unfamiliar with the command line)

-## Tips for playing on Zoom:
+## Tips for playing on Zoom

-### Non-anonymous voting on who goes on a quest
-Zoom's vote functionality is very finicky, so what my friends and I have done is have everyone enter their votes on the group chat simultaenously (someone will need to count down from three).
+My friends and I played our Avalon games using these tips, and the game ran pretty smoothly, so I'm listing them here.

 ### Anonymous voting on whether a quest succeeds
-Again, Zoom's vote functionality was very janky.
+Zoom's vote functionality was very janky.
 What my friends and did instead was create a codeshare page (https://codeshare.io/new), and have everyone be present with their cursors poised (if players who are not on the quest have their cursors poised, that's fine too because it will help disguise who is who; it's also good to switch up the position of your cursor every now and then so that no one can keep track of which cursor belongs to whom).
 Have someone who is not on the quest count down from three, and then have the people on the quest enter their votes (yes or no) simultaneously.

+### Non-anonymous voting on who goes on a quest
+As mentioned, Zoom's vote functionality is very finicky, so what my friends and I did is have everyone enter their votes on the group chat simultaenously (someone will need to count down from three).

 ### Keeping track of the vote count and whether quests have suceeded or failed
 My friends and I tracked this by sending messages to the group chat, and it worked fine.